gwenbiophys/NaiveDynamics.jl/docs/src/devdiary.md

         - other scheme would require updating of the cosorted array structure.
         - overall, this are most likely work equivalent or work similar, but permute is simpler to implement around
         - sortperm! of a zeros allocated array seems less memory intense than sortperm new array while being possibly slower.
+    g. trying to get a better idea of the profiling situation, as my tree and traverse method is, on a single run, slower than the naive method at 1024 atoms.
+Howeever, traversal gets stuck somewhere in the second run, seemingly in the first or second traversal call.
+Traversal is becoming stuck, and it seems to be exclusively after rebuilding the bvh.
+It is most certainly in the morton code sorting, as the sort call sorts every part of the array rather than a selection of indices.
+Passing a selection of indices into the function appears to rescue function.
+Future profiling will determine if passing part of an index to sort! / sortperm! reduces performance.
+    h.
+So final results from this series of perf. studying in morton code preparation
+        - sort/sortperm function calls still take a lot of time and memory
+        -  Modifying `Base.setindex!` and the rest to accommodate cosorting an index array according to the sorting order of a values array is no faster than sorting an array of tuples of `(index, value)` directly with `sort!(array, by = x -> x.value).
+It however uses 2x less memory.
+        - Generating and updating a permuter array is faster than cosort or direct sort and less memory intensive at all array lengths of `positions` of 2 and greater
+        - Naive pairslist and permuter have perf parity at about 36 primitives (10 000 repetitions, randomly generated positions in 0 to 1, measured by @btime, threshold=0.3), while pairslist aggressively loses to permuter at 37 and above.
+        - most ideal result would be to quantize position coordinates without having to use sortperm!.
+If we could use a plain sort! call on a lone vector, performance would increase considerably.
+However, this does not seem realistic.
+Maybe a hand constructed routine or even `sort!` arguments customization could outperform `sort!` but I refuse to add that to my to-do list.

 7. Restructure GridKeys to be a struct of arrays, and pass sorted morton codes and atom indices back to the struct without sorting the entire struct?

 ### towards the best CPU multi-threaded method

+### state of the art
+1. As of 12/17/2024
+    a.
+In the instantiation of a threshold list from position, bvh is ahead
+    b.
+In artificial rerunning of the neighbor list functions, bvh is ahead
+    c.
+In a simulate! called with no forces,